Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Preliminaries

 and, more generally,

-\begin{remark}[Scope of the density formulation] The preceding representation in terms of densities is not automatic in the generality of an arbitrary Lipschitz map.
-In particular, the pushforward measure \(\nu_\theta\) may have a singular part with respect to Lebesgue measure, for example if \(\theta\) is constant on a subset of positive measure.
-Therefore, the language in terms of \(w_\theta\) and \(w_{\theta,\rho}\) should always be understood under an additional hypothesis of absolute continuity, or within geometric regimes where that property has been previously verified.
+\begin{remark}[Scope of the density formulation] The preceding representation by densities is not automatic for an arbitrary Lipschitz map.
+In particular, the pushforward measure $\nu_\theta$ may have a singular part with respect to Lebesgue measure, for instance if $\theta$ is constant on a set of positive measure.
+Thus, the language in terms of $w_\theta$ and $w_{\theta,\rho}$ is always understood either under an additional absolute-continuity hypothesis or in geometric regimes where that property has already been verified. \end{remark}

-These identities constitute the operational form of disintegration along the fibers of \(\theta\).
-See, for example, \cite{EvansGariepy,FedererGMT}, for classical references on the coarea formula and its consequences in geometric measure theory. \end{remark}
+These identities form the operational version of disintegration along the fibers of $\theta$.
+See, for instance, \cite{EvansGariepy,FedererGMT} for classical references on the coarea formula and its consequences in geometric measure theory.